Jyang772/temp-driver/README.md

-# temp-driver
+# driver

-TEMPer Linux Loadable Kernel Driver
+Linux USB kernel driver for the TEMPer USB thermometer.
+Because it doesn't come with drivers for Linux...